Chapter 6: The Student Conduct Code

 Students should identify themselves to the persons called on the telephone and may not use the telephone system to intentionally harass another by threats, obscenities, or repeated calls in which they fail to identify themselves.
 Examples of improper use of the telephone are: calling repeatedly and breathing or not speaking into the telephone receiver; describing sexual activity without identifying oneself; and anonymously subjecting the listener to obscene names.
 Harassment by telephone is a violation of state law and will subject the caller to criminal prosecution as well as discipline by the University.
 Students who experience such calls should report the matter to an assistant director of Housing and Residential Education, and/or, to the University Police Department.

 Unauthorized use of the University telephone system with the intent to avoid payment of long distance charges is unlawful and may result in disciplinary action.
 Misuse includes: the unauthorized acceptance of long distance collect calls, third party calls charged against the University, and use of a long distance authorization (V-Net) number not issued to the student.

-REVISED 01/10/06: The use or possession of fireworks, firearms, or other weapons, explosives, or any type of ammunition on University premises is prohibited.
+The use or possession of fireworks, firearms, or other weapons on University premises is prohibited.
 (Student use or possession of these materials is prohibited off campus, as well, when such use or possession is illegal or may endanger the health or safety of members of the University community.)